indie/mastodon/ApacheConfigDocs/localhost_setup.md

 own customers with malware and bots that throttle the true content of an instance as a means to exploit a customer's thriftiness.

-[RageQuit] (recently renamed) is another option to modify the default NGINX frontend configs for Mastodon streaming; it calls itself "A WIP blazingly fast drop-in replacement for the Mastodon streaming api server."
+[RageQuit] calls itself "A WIP blazingly fast drop-in replacement for the Mastodon streaming api server."

 ### The good news